-1,800 restoration sites in the study area were screened and prioritized to select six sites to develop alternatives for: Henry Hudson Park, Charles Rider Park, Schodack Island, Binnen Kill, Moodna Creek, and Rondout Creek.
+1,800 potential restoration sites in the study area were screened and prioritized to select six sites to develop alternatives for: Henry Hudson Park, Charles Rider Park, Schodack Island, Binnen Kill, Moodna Creek, and Rondout Creek.
 In total, 23 alternatives were developed for the sites.
 Cost-effectiveness and incremental cost analyses (CE/ICA) were used to compare the alternatives' costs and benefits.
 Cost estimates for the alternatives used FY 2018 price levels and benefits were evaluated using the Evaluation of Planned Wetlands (EPW) procedure and a Watershed-Scale Upstream Connectivity Toolkit (WUCT).
 The units for these benefits models are functional capacity units and habitat units, respectively.
-Not only were alternatives for each site compared to each other - combinations of alternatives across sites within the same restoration category (shoreline restoration, large river mosaic/side channel, and tributary connectivity) were also compared.
-CE/ICA results and other criteria including the degree to which plans were complete, effective, efficient, and acceptable were used to tentatively select a plan.
-Based on the analysis, restoration at Charles Rider Park was excluded from the plan.
+Alternatives for each site were compared to each other and combinations of alternatives across sites within the same restoration category (shoreline restoration, large river mosaic/side channel, and tributary connectivity) were also compared.
+CE/ICA results and other criteria, including the degree to which plans are complete, effective, efficient, and acceptable, were used to tentatively select a plan.
+The evaluation and comparison of alternatives resulted in restoration at Charles Rider Park being excluded from the plan.